 Some pharmacy schools voluntarily participate in the AACP Cooperative Admissions Guidelines (CAG), also known as admissions traffic rules.
 The guidelines for applicants are below.
 Download a list of colleges and schools participating in the CAG during the current application cycle.
 The list is updated at the beginning of each cycle.
 If you are accepted to a pharmacy school and decide not to enroll for any reason, you should immediately notify the school of your decision, regardless of the school’s CAG participation status.

-As per the guidelines, as an applicant you should respond promptly to a school or college’s invitation for interview.
-If you cannot appear for a previously scheduled interview, notify them immediately that you need to cancel via the school or college’s preferred method.
+As per the guidelines, applicants should respond promptly to a school or college’s invitation for interview.
+If an applicant cannot appear for a previously scheduled interview, applicants should notify them immediately that they need to cancel via the school or college’s preferred method.
+Click here to view frequently asked questions about the CAG.

 Prior to March 1: